JuliaMath/Roots.jl/docs/src/roots.md

 show(current())  # hide
 ```

-Only a few of the steps are discernible, as the function's relative maximum
+Even with real graphics, only a few of the steps are discernible, as the function's relative maximum
 causes a trap for this algorithm.
 Starting to the right of the
 relative minimum--nearer the zero--would avoid this trap.
 The default
 method employs a trick to bounce out of such traps, though it doesn't